rackerlabs/support-how-to/content/rackspace-email/secure-existing-webmail-private-label-site.md

     **Note:** For specific instructions on editing your DNS records, contact your DNS host.
 [Find your DNS host here.](/how-to/find-dns-host)

-After the DNS change is propagated, the site displays as secured in the **Webmail Sites** listing and has a green "locked" icon to the right of the name.
+After the DNS change is propagated, the site displays as secured in the **Webmail Sites** listing and has a green locked icon to the right of the name.

 <img src="{% asset_path rackspace-email/secure-existing-webmail-private-label-site/secure_completed.png %}"/>